Archer70/desmond/README.md

 vendor/bin/phpunit -c phpunit.xml test/
 ```

+You can start a REPL by running `bin/desmond`, or run a file with `bin/desmond file.dsmnd`.

 ## Help / Docs

 For more information, including a quick start guide, see our [wiki pages](https://github.com/Archer70/desmond/wiki).